LGBTQ Representation Attorneys in New York

 More than just donors, we are doers.
 We provide pro bono legal education (free speaking engagements and training seminars) to groups, organizations, associations, and institutions in an array of legal issues facing the LGBTQ community:

-- Lectures, symposiums, CLEs, training sessions, and other education opportunities regarding LGBTQ rights
+- Lectures, symposiums, CLEs, and other education opportunities regarding LGBTQ rights.

-- Curriculum and guest lectures at the Queens College Political Science Department and upcoming LGBTQ Studies minor.
+- Curriculum and guest lectures at academic institutions and educational organizations..

 Call to work with our award-winning New York attorneys now at (516) 437-4385.